Gonzasestopal/persuation_bot/README.md

 **Storage**: Conversations expire after 60 minutes of inactivity in-memory.

-## Database Indexes
+## Database Optimization

 - **conversations (expires_at)**
   - Speeds up lookups for active conversations (`expires_at > NOW()`)
-  - Also used in cleanup job to quickly delete expired rows
+  - Used in cleanup job to quickly delete expired rows

 - **messages (conversation_id, created_at)**
   - Optimizes retrieval of the last N messages for a conversation
-  - Maintains ordering by creation time
+  - Maintains ordering by creation time for fast sequential reads